 Ph.D., History, University of California, Los Angeles, June 1998

 M.A., History, University of California, Los Angeles, 1993

 B.A., History, cum laude, Pomona College, Claremont, 1991

 - Office Hours in Fall 2017: Tuesdays 2:30-4:30pm

 Bio & Research Interests

-In Fall 2016, Catherine is the team leader of the Social Science Matrix prospecting research team, "Migration, Racialization, and Gender: Filipino Migration to France and the United States."
-She is also the faculty coordinator and a co-organizer of the 2016-2017 Institute of International Studies interdisciplinary faculty program on "Gender and the Trans-Pacific World."
+Catherine is the featured writer in the Fall 2017 Berkeley Writers at Work Series.
+In 2017-2018, she is the team leader of the Social Science Matrix research team, "Migration, Racialization, and Gender: Filipino Migration to France and the United States."
+She is also the faculty coordinator and co-organizer of the Institute of International Studies interdisciplinary faculty program on "Gender and the Trans-Pacific World."

 ASAMST 20A: Introduction to the History of Asians in the United States

 ASAMST 24: Asian American History in American Musicals

 ASAMST 175: Contemporary Narratives on the Philippines and the United States